DIY vs. Professional: When to Call an Electrician for Electrical Repairs

 Homes with older electrical systems are particularly vulnerable to fire risks.
 Specific instances include:

-• General Wear and Tear: Over time, all wiring can degrade.
-Regular inspections by a professional can identify and rectify potential issues before they become dangerous.
+Regular inspections by a professional can identify and fix potential issues before they become dangerous.

 Electrical Projects in Wet or Damp Areas

-Electricity and water are a dangerous combination, and professionals should handle projects in areas prone to moisture:
+Electricity and water are a dangerous combination.
+Professionals should handle projects in areas prone to moisture:

 Major Electrical Installations and Upgrades